 These small risks should nonetheless be taken seriously.
 When technologies offer radical new possibilities, the people who have the privilege of playing with them also have a duty to consult widely about what those possibilities might mean.
 The SETI community should assess them in a discussion that is open and transparent enough for outsiders to listen to and, if so moved, to actively participate.
 Of course, consensus may not always be possible—but the sort of debate out of which consensus has a chance to emerge must now take place.

-The title “Making a Case for METI” looks promising, but the accompanying article spends most of its energy refuting claims that METI is unscientific, too risky, and in the end, futile.
+An article titled “Making a Case for METI” looks promising, but it spends most of its energy refuting claims that METI is unscientific, too risky, and ultimately futile.

-Even if the METI program wasn’t such a long shot, it would be hard to make the case for blindly broadcasting to the Universe convincing enough to overcome our intrinsic fear of the unknown.
+Even if the METI program wasn’t a long shot, it would still be hard to make a strong enough case for blindly broadcasting to the Universe to overcome our intrinsic fear of the unknown.
 It’s true, we simply do not know what’s out there waiting to be alerted to our presence.

 The SETI League’s guest editorial (linked above) does eventually get around to making one positive argument in favor of METI, but I can’t help feeling they’re grasping at straws: